 Le Cordon Bleu gives this city Chef Sambit Banik who spent laborious 18 months in researching the roots of all the menu dishes and making it just the way how it should be with precise proportion of spice, authenticity retained in preparation but served with a twist where history meets contemporary.
 The chef ensures to speak with every guests dining in his restaurant and telling amazing historical culinary facts.
 One may think which is more fascinating if chef’s amazing story telling behind each preparation or his culinary wizardry.

-Must Try: Crab Meat ki Galawat, Macchli Aur Aam Papad ki Kebab, TST Special Pork Biryani and Nimish
+Bro Tip: Must try Crab Meat ki Galawat, Macchli Aur Aam Papad ki Kebab, TST Special Pork Biryani and Nimish